 Chhupri (Yak milk cheese)

 Chhupri is pretty versatile.
 It is added to Butter Tea, eaten with rice, or even snacked on.
-Chutneys are made with cheese, , and tomatoes of even filled into momos.
+Chutneys are made with cheese, and tomatoes or even filled into momos.
 The possibilities are endless!

 Traditional Food in Ladakh – Beverages